 Teens Are Short: It is called out repeatedly that the main characters whose biological parents are still running around look very much like their parents, only shorter.

 To Be Lawful or Good: A common quandary for Shadowhunters.
 The Clave is often rather clueless, even about the actions and motives of its own members.
 As a result the heroes must often struggle with deciding whether to follow the Law, or do what is necessary and/or right.

 It has far more than tripled now.
-In addition to the Mortal Instruments and the Infernal Devices, there are three new trilogies in the works; The Dark Artifices, TLH and TWP (the latter two currently only being known by their acronyms).
+In addition to the Mortal Instruments and the Infernal Devices, there are three new trilogies in the works; The Dark Artifices, The Last Hours and The Wicked Powers.
 Note that all of these (Infernal Devices included) are separate series within the same universe, and each trilogy (not including the double-trilogy of the Mortal Instruments) is written so that it can be read on its own.

-As of 2013, there are The Mortal Instruments, The Infernal Devices, The Dark Artifices (first book to be released soon), and then the secretive TLH (a sequel to TID) and the even more secretive TWP (of which nothing but the initialism is known), all taking place in the Shadowhunter world.
+As of 2014, there are The Mortal Instruments, The Infernal Devices, The Dark Artifices (first book to be released soon), and then the secretive The Last Hours (a sequel to TID) and the even more secretive The Wicked Powers (a sequel to TDA), all taking place in the Shadowhunter world.

 Consumption of angel or demon blood generally, even in dried form, can result in changes to a person or their offspring.
 Valentine, Jocelyn, Clary, Jace and especially Jonathan were all altered to some extent in this way due to Valentine's experimentation with the blood.